Home / Home Loans / Your guide to real estat…

 Let’s look at the differences between these three commission structures to help you decide which one is best for you.

-Fixed percentage rates will vary among the agents who use them based on a number of factors, including their real estate experience, marketing prowess, negotiating skills, and sales record.
+Agents may charge a lower or higher rate based on a number of factors, including their real estate experience, marketing prowess, negotiating skills and sales record.
 If the property doesn’t sell, the agent generally doesn’t get paid, so choosing to charge a commission means the agent is confident in their ability to find a buyer and negotiate a higher sale price.

 With a tiered or sliding scale commission, your real estate agent receives a larger or smaller percentage of the final sale price, depending on how much the property sells for.